cssr4africa/cssr4africa.github.io/docs/about.md

 ![CSSR4Africa Scenario](/images/CSSR_Scenario.png)

- The figure above shows the rationale for a culturally <strong> sensitive </strong> robot.
-It is based on Fig. 1 in (Bruno et al., 2017) which explains the rationale for a culturally <strong>competent</strong> robot.
+ The figure above shows the rationale for a <strong> culturally sensitive </strong> robot.
+It is based on Fig. 1 in (Bruno et al., 2017) which explains the rationale for a  <strong>culturally competent</strong> robot.
 The difference is  that competence entails the ability of learn the specific cultural preferences of individuals and adapt its behavior accordingly, whereas sensitivity only entails the ability to exhibit culturally sensitive behavior based on the general cultural preferences of a population using on ethnographic data stored in a cultural knowledge base.

  Reference: B. Bruno, N. Y. Chong, H. Kamide, S. Kanoria, J. Lee, Y. Lim, A. K. Pandey, C. Papadopoulos, I. Papadopoulos, F. Pecora, A. Saffioti, and A. Sgorbissa, "Paving the way for culturally competent robots: A position paper", in 26th IEEE International Symposium on Robot and Human Interactive Communication (RO-MAN), Lisbon, Portugal, 2017, pp. 553-560.